Non-loose torus knots: Introduction

 In \cite{GeigesOnaran20a}, Geiges and Onaran gave the next coarse classification results for some torus knots with specific classical invariants.
 They considered only ``strongly exceptional" knots.
 The term exceptional is what we are calling non-loose, and strongly means there is no Giroux torsion in the complement.
-In this paper we will say such knots are non-loose without convex Giroux torsion, or non-loose knots with $\tor=0$.
-Their results are as follows.\\ {\bf Left-handed trefoil:} There are exactly two non-loose Legendrian representatives without convex Giroux torsion with $\tb=-5$ or $\tb<-6$, and there is at least one with $\tb=1$ and at least two for all other values of $\tb$.
-All these examples are in $\xi_2$.\\ {\bf Right-handed trefoil:} There are exactly four non-loose Legendrian knots having $\tor=0$ and $\tb=7$.
+In this paper we will say such knots are non-loose without convex torsion, or non-loose knots with $\tor=0$, see Definition~\ref{defnoftor}.
+Their results are as follows.

+\begin{itemize} \item[] {\bf Left-handed trefoil:} There are exactly two non-loose Legendrian representatives without convex torsion with $\tb=-5$ or $\tb<-6$, and there is at least one with $\tb=1$ and at least two for all other values of $\tb$.
+All these examples are in $\xi_2$.\\ \item[] {\bf Right-handed trefoil:} There are exactly four non-loose Legendrian knots having $\tor=0$ and $\tb=7$.
 Two have $\rot=\pm 4$ and live in $\xi_1$ and the other two have $\rot=\pm 8$ and live in $\xi_{-1}$.
-They also constructed non-loose Legendrian knots in $\xi_{-1}$ with $\tb$ realizing any integer less than or equal to $5$ and such Legendrian knots in $\xi_{1}$ with $\tb$ realizing any integer greater than or equal to $6$. \\ {\bf Other torus knots:} For $p \geq 2$ and $n \geq 1$, there are exactly $2p$ non-loose Legendrian $(p,np+1)$-knots having $\tor=0$ and $\tb=np^2+p+1$.
-If $n \geq 2$, then there are exactly $2(p-1)(n-1)$ such non-loose Legendrian $(p, -(np-1))$--torus knots having $\tor=0$ and $\tb=-np^2+p-1$.
-They also worked out the rotation numbers of these knots and which overtwisted contact structures in which they live.
+They also constructed non-loose Legendrian knots in $\xi_{-1}$ with $\tb$ realizing any integer less than or equal to $5$ and such Legendrian knots in $\xi_{1}$ with $\tb$ realizing any integer greater than or equal to $6$. \\ \item[] {\bf Other torus knots:} For $p \geq 2$ and $n \geq 1$, there are exactly $2p$ non-loose Legendrian $(p,np+1)$-knots having $\tor=0$ and $\tb=np^2+p+1$.
+If $n \geq 2$, then there are exactly $2(p-1)(n-1)$ such non-loose Legendrian $(p, -(np-1))$-torus knots having $\tor=0$ and $\tb=-np^2+p-1$.
+They also worked out the rotation numbers of these knots and which overtwisted contact structures in which they live. \end{itemize}

-Geiges and Onaran also produced interesting surgery descriptions for all their examples.
-One thing they did not do is to indicate how their examples are related by stabilization; thought through personal communication, in some cases, such as for the left handed trefoil with $\tb<-6$ they are able to see this relation.
-Though in other cases, this is not clear, such as what happens to the non-loose Legendrian left-handed trefoil with $\tb=1$ when it is stabilized?
-Is it non-loose?
-(We see below, that there are actually three such knots and each has different behavior under stabilization.)